Home

 3. Use the kick starter to gently "bump" it around.

-It doesn’t make much difference.
-We can’t waste the customer’s time for commercial purposes, so we chose # 1.
-You did dab a spot of white paint on each flywheel mark, didn’t you?
+It doesn't really make much difference.
+For commercial purposes we can't waste the customer's time, so we chose # 1.
+You did dab a spot of white paint on each flywheel mark, didn't you?

 According to BMW, the engine must be cold.
-The /2 and earlier often had unstable heads, and the valve adjustment would/could change easily with temperature.
+The /2 and earlier often had unstable heads and the valve adjustment would/could change easily with temperature.
 If your /5, or later engine, is healthy, it matters none of it is hot or cold.
 The settings will be virtually the same.
-These heads are stable, and the temperature isn’t important.
-If you find a difference of more than .002″, then I would want to know why.
-If you doubt this assertion that temperature isn’t a factor, prove it to yourself.
-When you return from a ride, remove a valve cover, and check the valve setting.
-After it cools off, recheck it.
+These heads are stable and temperature isn't important.
+If you find a difference of more than .002", then I would want to know why.

-This procedure is mostly for checking BMW valve lash (clearance) for the first time.
+Most of this procedure is for checking BMW valve lash (clearance) for the first time.

-1. Remove the valve covers.
+1. Remove the valve covers and catch the oil.
 Notice the tightness of the nuts.
 The center nut should not be as tight as the two smaller outer nuts.
 Each side of a valve cover should have some oil in it.
 Some gray paste is usually found settled out from the oil.
-Check that there are no chips of metal in the paste.
-If you find no oil, this is serious, and it is time to do some troubleshooting.
+Check that there is no chips of metal in the paste.
+If you find no oil, this is serious and it is time to do some troubleshooting.

 2. Remove the spark plugs.
 Notice the tightness.
 The spark plugs should not be very tight, just good and snug.

 3. Remove the front engine cover.
-First, one must remove the battery ground cable to protect the diode board and other electrical components.
+One must remove the battery ground cable to protect the diode board and other electrical components.
 The cover can easily short out electrical connections on the way off.
-The horn may get in the way and need to be moved.
+The horn may get in the way too.

-4. Use a 6 mm Allen wrench in the center of the rotor to turn the engine.
-Don’t leave the wrench in the rotor.
+4. Use a 6 mm Allen wrench, in the center of the rotor, to turn the engine.
+Don't leave the wrench in the rotor.
+Don't ask.

 This photo shows one way to turn the crankshaft on your slash 5 or later BMW motorcycle.
 Always remove the spark plugs first.